adambakewell/saplings/readme.md

 9       I     NA      1
 ```

-### trim_equal_branch
+### trim_tree
-The `trim_equal_branch()` function trims a phylogeny to fit a dataset, mainly for visualisation, it also sets equal branch lengths so that it can be used in comparative analysis.
+The `trim_tree()` function trims a phylogeny to fit a dataset, mainly for visualisation but also required for example for ancestral state reconstruction in ape.
+Choosing `set.equal.branches=TRUE` will also add branch lengths of one to a phylogeny.

 ```r
 # simulate a phylogeny with no branch lengths